View on GitHub

 \documentclass[langA,langB,langA]{article}

 It was partly caught by babel, but for another situation (as a warning in the log revealed), namely, a language declared as both class and package option, whose behavior was not well-defined (but preserved for compatibility).
-The main purpose of the main key was to overcome this problem.
+The main purpose of the main key was to overcome this inconsistency.

-Note languages as class options options doesn’t mean ‘set it as main language’, but rather ‘pass it as option to all packages’.
+Note languages as class options options don’t mean ‘set it as main language’, but rather ‘pass it as option to all packages’.
 Admittedly, this can be counter-intuitive, and after all in monolingual documents it’s the main language, too.

 Other fixes

-Other fixes: 352, 354, 356.
+Other fixes:

 The option main was ignored after the first \babelprovide for a certain language.
 This could also solve #351.